0xprv/VAE-Face-Generation/README.md

  ![](https://raw.githubusercontent.com/0xprv/VAE-Face-Generation/refs/heads/main/result.png)
 ---

-## 🔄 Latent Space Interpolation

-One of the most fascinating aspects of this model is latent space interpolation.
-By linearly interpolating between two latent vectors, I was able to smoothly transition from one face to another, watching gradual morphs in facial features, pose, and expressions.

-This demonstrates that the VAE learned a **continuous and meaningful latent manifold** of human faces.

----

 ## 📖 References

 - Kingma, D.P. & Welling, M. (2013). *Auto-Encoding Variational Bayes*
 - Liu et al. (2015). *Deep Learning Face Attributes in the Wild (CelebA)*
 - PyTorch Documentation — [https://pytorch.org](https://pytorch.org)

----

-## 👤 Author

-**Reliable Information**
-I developed this VAE model to explore deep generative learning and understand the mathematical and architectural principles behind probabilistic image generation.
-This project was built from scratch to stay true to the fundamentals — no shortcuts, no pre-trained models, just honest experimentation and results.

 ---